Rnd-Guy/Prototype-shooter/README.md

 # Prototype-shooter
 A one-stage boss shooter where you upgrade your weapons by shooting at different parts of the boss.
-Created using visual studio 2015 and SFML 2.3.2.
+Created using visual studio 2015 and SFML 2.3.2. (http://www.sfml-dev.org/)
+(SFML library required to compile the game)

 #####Controls:
 Arrow keys to move